1-Rep Max Calculator 💪

 What is 1RM

-In weight training, one-repetition maximum weight (a.k.a. one-rep max a.k.a.
-1RM) is the maximum weight one can possibly lift for just one repetition.
-By definition, one should be unable to lift the same weight again, while maintaining the required form, without getting some rest first.
-One rep. max. is by definition linked to a specific lifting, pushing or pulling exercise, typically with guidelines as to what makes "good form" when performing these exercises.
-For physiological reasons, a person's one rep max will typically be different on a bench press versus a deadlift versus a squat.
-What constitutes "good form" may differ between disciplines and may depend on the type of strength one desires to measure, so comparisons between different one rep max measurements should be done with care.
+In weight training, one-repetition maximum weight a.k.a. one-rep max is the maximum weight one can possibly lift for just one repetition.
+Often abbreviated as "1RM", it is defined as the weight which one is unable to lift more than once while maintaining the required form, without getting some rest first.
+One rep. max. is about a specific lifting, pushing or pulling exercise, typically with guidelines as to what makes "good form" when performing these exercises.
+For physiological reasons, a person's maximum lift will typically be different on a bench press versus a deadlift versus a squat.
+What constitutes "good form" may differ between disciplines and may depend on the type of strength one desires to measure, so comparisons between different measurements should be done with care.

-In weight training protocols 1RM can be used as an upper limit which guides what the desired "load" for an exercise should be, typically as a percentage of the one rep max weight.
+In weight training protocols that maximum lift can be used as an upper limit which guides what the desired "load" for an exercise should be, typically as a percentage of the one rep max weight.
 It is used to ensure an exerciser reaches resistance overload by increasing the number of repetitions for an exercise without necessarily adjusting the weight.

 How to calculate your one rep max

-Using this one rep max calculator, it is easy to estimate your 1RM for any purpose.
-Simply measure the number of repetitions to failure you can achieve with a given weight and enter both the weight and the number of repetitions.
-Ideally, you should choose a weight with which you can do between two and ten repetitions.
-The reason is that the different 1RM calculation methods diverge significantly if the number of repetitions is greater than ten and their accuracy is decreased [2][6][7][8].
+To use this one rep max calculator, measure the number of repetitions to failure you can achieve with a given weight.
+Then enter both the weight and the number of repetitions.
+Ideally, choose a weight with which you can do more than two and less than ten repetitions.
+The reason is that the different 1RM estimation methods diverge significantly and have decreased accuracy if the number of repetitions is greater than ten [2][6][7][8].

-Then, choose one of the dozen methods to determine your one rep max through submaximal estimation.
-All of these methods are based on scientific research, typically on experienced weightlifters, and verified by direct 1RM testing.
-Despite their empirical basis, the methods disagree to some extent so it is best to choose one and use it consistently.
-Some of the popular methods include the Epley[1], Brzycki[2], and Lombardi's[3] formulas, with Mayhew et al.'s[4] and Wathen's[5] scoring high in studies of the prediction accuracy of different methods [6][7][8].
+Finally, choose one of the dozen methods to determine your one rep max through submaximal estimation.
+All methods are based on scientific research, typically on experienced weightlifters, and verified by direct 1RM testing.
+Despite their empirical basis, the methods disagree to some extent so it is recommended to choose one and use it consistently.
+Popular methods include the Epley[1], Brzycki[2], and Lombardi's[3] formulas, with Mayhew et al.'s[4] and Wathen's[5] scoring high in studies of the prediction accuracy of different methods [6][7][8].
 See our detailed comparison of the different formulas if you are unsure which one to pick.

 One rep. max. formulas

-Our 1-rep max calculator supports more than a dozen equations for estimating 1RM, all based on different scientific studies.
-Here are some of the more popular formulas:
+Our 1-rep max calculator supports more than a dozen equations, all based on different scientific studies.
+Here are the formulas for the most popular ones:

 • Epley's formula: 1RM = weight * (1 + reps / 30)